-All budgets relating to TCT 2013 video production services need to address the following video and audio sources.
-TCT 2013 will reimburse transmission sites for the sources specified below.
+All budgets relating to TCT 2014 video production services need to address the following video and audio sources.
+TCT 2014 will reimburse transmission sites for the sources specified below.

-Video Sources - TCT 2013 will reimburse the transmission sites for the production of the following video or computer sources.
+Video Sources - TCT 2014 will reimburse the transmission sites for the production of the following video or computer sources.
 Any costs related to additional sources or equipment are the responsibility of the transmission site.

-- Up to two (2) cameras per lab - Live fluoroscopy - Angiographic/fluoroscopic road map or reference - Hemodynamics (a.k.a.
-"Vitals") - A shared channel for intravascular ultrasound (IVUS), optical coherence tomography (OCT), fractional flow reserve (FFR), near infrared spectroscopy (NIRS), intracardiac echocardiography (ICE), or transthoracic or transesophageal echocardiography (TTE or TEE) - One spare video or computer-based image source such as CT or MRI
+- Up to two (2) cameras per lab

+- Live fluoroscopy

+- Angiographic/fluoroscopic road map or reference

+- Hemodynamics (a.k.a.
+"Vitals")

+- A shared channel for intravascular ultrasound (IVUS), optical coherence tomography (OCT), fractional flow reserve (FFR), near infrared spectroscopy (NIRS), intracardiac echocardiography (ICE), or transthoracic or transesophageal echocardiography (TTE or TEE)

-• Patient History Slides Computer
+- One spare video or computer-based image source such as old/stored angiogram, CT, or MRI - Patient History Slides Computer

 Audio Sources - It is essential that good, clean audio is provided from each site.
-While it may seem counter-intuitive in 2013, it is often harder to get good audio than good video.
+While it may seem counter-intuitive in 2014, it is often harder to get good audio than good video.
 To help alleviate the problem with audio delay and "echo", a mix-minus audio configuration must be maintained at all times.